Food Technology at Hollingworth will develop pupil’s knowledge and understanding of food, preparation and nutrition that promotes a healthy lifestyle.

-The three Food Technology rooms are each fitted with state of the art facilities including Interactive Whiteboards and Visualisers.
-There are two practical rooms with a separate seating area for theory work, teacher demonstration facilities and a newly fitted kitchen area for practical lessons.
+The three Food Technology rooms are each fitted with state of the art facilities including Interactive Whiteboards.
+There are two practical rooms with a separate seating area for theory work, teacher demonstration facilities and a fully fitted kitchen area for practical lessons.
 One Food Technology classroom is equipped with teacher demonstration facilities and a seating area for theory work.
-Pupils also have access to laptops to use within lessons to assist with independent learning and homework.
+Pupils also have access to chrome books to use within lessons to assist with independent learning and assessments.
 There is also a food preparation room used by the Food Technician to prepare ingredients provided by the department for most Key Stage 4 and Key Stage 3 practical lessons.

 Key Stage 3

 Pupils in Years 7, 8 & 9 receive one 60 minute lesson each week with homework set once every two weeks, as is the policy at Hollingworth.
 Homework set is a continuation of practical assessments.
 Pupils are taught in mixed ability groups with class sizes of 24 or below.

 To assist with practical assessments the department provides the vast majority of ingredients needed for each practical lesson.
 At times pupils will be expected to provide ingredients, when necessary to make up a complete recipe.